NACK2/demon-hunter/README.md

-### Creating a RPG website using HTML, CSS, and JavaScript
+### Creating RPG website using HTML, CSS, and JavaScript

 # By NACK2